nuiva/Mangadex-filter/README.md

 # Mangadex filter

+** This script is largely obsolete since Mangadex introduced genre filtering. **

 This is a browser userscript that allows manga filtering at Mangadex.
 Series may be filtered by
 * tags,
 * original language,